-The disappearance of the Franklin Expedition is one of the world’s most enduring mysteries and the search for Franklin the world’s longest and largest ever search and rescue mission.
-While interest in the Expedition has fluctuated over the 170 years since it disappeared, the world never entirely lost interest.
+The disappearance of the Franklin Expedition is one of the world’s most enduring mysteries.
+It was a sensation in the nineteenth century and the world has always puzzled over the disappearance of the ‘lost men’.
+The search for Franklin the world’s longest and largest ever search and rescue mission, and one which until recently has been largely fruitless.

-Now, with Parks Canada‘s sensational discovery of HMS Erebus in the icy waters just off the North American continent interest in Franklin, his men and his ships has surged.
+Now, sensationally, both Franklin’s ships, HMS Erebus 1826 and HMS Terror 1812 have been found – and both of them lying in shallow water and virtually intact.
+In 2014 Parks Canada announced the discovery of HMS Erebus and on 12th September 2016 the Arctic Research Foundation announced the finding of HMS Terror.
+Interest in Franklin, his men and his ships has surged.
 The amount of research being conducted, not just by the Canadian government but by academics and amateurs alike around the world, is growing exponentially.

 This website is run by William Battersby, an independent researcher and author who has studied the Franklin Expedition for many years.
 It is not intended to be authoritative but to fulfil five objectives: